haskell-effectful/effectful/README.md

-- The `Eff` monad being a reader allows for seamless interoperability with ubiquitous classes such as `MonadBaseControl` and `MonadUnliftIO` as well as support for handling runtime exceptions without worrying about lost or discarded state (see the talk "Monad Transformer State" linked below for more information).
+- The `Eff` monad being a reader allows for seamless interoperability with ubiquitous classes such as `MonadBaseControl` and `MonadUnliftIO` as well as support for handling runtime exceptions without worrying about discarded state updates (see the talk "Monad Transformer State" linked below for more information).

 What is more: